 How to achieve the correct walking form?

 Walking is a moderately intense physical activity.
+How to achieve the correct walking form?
 So, when the foot strikes the ground while walking, it experiences a force of 1.5 times our body weight.
-Walking in the correct form is thus very important.
+Therefore, walking in the correct form is very important.
 All you need to do is be a little mindful of the technique and each part of your body.

-Core: Your core muscles must be tightened by sucking in your stomach towards the spine.
-This aids in the maintenance of balance and stability, and reduces stress on the back as you take each step.
+Your core muscles must be tightened by sucking in your stomach towards the spine.
+This aids in the maintenance of balance and stability and reduces stress on the back as you take each step.

-Arms: Your arms must swing from the shoulders (not elbows) back and forth as you walk.
+Your arms must swing from the shoulders (not elbows) back and forth as you walk.
 Bend your elbows at 90° and slightly close your hands.
 With each step, the opposite arm moves forward and the foot comes forward.
 Make sure you do not swing them across your body or too high.
-Do not clench your hands and keep your elbows close to your body.
+Also, do not clench your hands and keep your elbows close to your body.

-Foot: Your step must be from heel to toe.
+Lastly, your step must be from heel to toe.
 This means, as your foot lands on the ground, your heel should strike first, followed by rolling your forefoot.
 This helps to maintain gait.
 Do not strike your toes first.
-Avoid walking with long strides because it may strain the lower leg joints.
+In addition, avoid walking with long strides because it may strain the lower leg joints.

 Importance of walking with the correct form

 Walking with the correct form and posture will reduce the strain on the joints, muscles, and ligaments; it can help in improving your balance, which in turn can help in preventing pain and injuries.
-Adopting the right walking form can help in eventually progressing to walking for longer periods, which can greatly benefit your overall health and fitness.
-Keeping the core muscles engaged during walking can help in strengthening them over time.
+Therefore, adopting the right walking form can help in eventually progressing to walking for longer periods, which can greatly benefit your overall health and fitness.
+Moreover, keeping the core muscles engaged during walking can help in strengthening them over time.

-Walking with the correct technique and form is not difficult.
+To sum up, walking with the correct form and posture is not difficult.
 It is easily achievable with practice.
 Walk right to get fitter.